 East: The subject site abuts Bronson Avenue to the east where there is a significant grade change and retaining wall between the subject site and the sidewalk along the west side of Bronson.
 East of Bronson Avenue, north of Laurier Avenue is the Nanny Goat Hill Community Garden.
 South of Laurier Avenue there is a row of high-rise buildings ranging in height from 11-24 storeys.
 Ottawa's downtown core is immediately east of the subject site including the established high-rise building context in this area.
 The Lyon LRT Station is approximately 600-metres east of the subject site.
+The neighbourhoods east of subject site can be described as Ottawa's premiere high-rise residential hub with established, and long-standing high-rise building typologies prevalent throughout this area.

 South: The subject site abuts Laurier Avenue West to the south.
 South of Laurier on the southwest corner of Laurier and Bronson is a 4-storey low-rise apartment building.
 At the southeast corner of Laurier Avenue West and Cambridge Street is a detached heritage building.
 Further south fronting Bronson there are two detached heritage buildings.
-Further south at 192 Bronson Avenue is a 16-storey high-rise building.
+Further south at 192 Bronson Avenue is a newly constructed 16-storey high-rise building.
 Adjacent to 192 Bronson there is an 8-storey mid-rise building at 200 Bronson Avenue.
 Southwest of the subject site fronting onto Cambridge Street is the Saint-Vincent Hospital, consisting of a 5-storey stone building.
 Access and egress to Highway 417 is located 1km south of the subject site.

 West: Immediately northwest of the subject site runs the escarpment.
 West of site at the bottom of the escarpment is the Good Companions Seniors' Centre at 670 Albert Street, a one-story building.
 Further west of Empress Street, south of Albert Street at the bottom the escarpment there is a range of low-rise residential buildings including detached, semi-detached and low-rise apartment buildings.
 On the northeast corner of Booth and Albert Streets is a high-rise development of 36 and 31 storeys currently under construction.
-Pimisi LRT Station is located 800 metres walking distance from the Subject Site.
+Pimisi LRT Station is located 675 metres walking distance from the Subject Site.
 Public transit access to the Hull/Gatineau region is also located here.
 Tunney's Pasture, a major west-end employment hub is located under 3km from the subject site.

-Figure 2: Aerial image of subject site looking south west.
+Figure 2: Aerial image of subject site looking southwest.